Joint Optimization of Speaker and Spoof Detectors for Spoofing-Robust Automatic Speaker Verification: Decision-Theoretic Background to SASV

 \subsection{a-DCF loss}

 With the decision-theoretic foundations laid out above, two important practical considerations remain: (1) how to \emph{evaluate} SASV performance; and (2) how to \emph{optimize} an SASV system?
 The two questions are linked since, ideally, a classifier would be directly optimized for the metric it is being assessed on.
+However, the standard a-DCF is non-differentiable; therefore, as detailed below, we utilize a differentiable surrogate (the soft a-DCF loss) for optimization, while all performance results reported in Section~\ref{sec:experimental_results} are computed using the original a-DCF formulation.

 While numerous standard nonparametric metrics such as accuracy, F1 score and EER are available, none are aligned with optimal decision making.
 Moreover, these metrics are designed to assess binary classifiers, making them unsuitable for ternary tasks like SASV.
-For instance, many SASV studies report EER between bonafide targets against the pooled negative class consisting of bonafide nontargets and spoofing attacks.
+For instance, many SASV studies report EER between bonafide targets against the pooled negative class consisting of bonafide non-targets and spoofing attacks.
 This leads to EER being dependent on empirical nontarget-spoof class proportions ~\cite[Section 4.4]{Kinnunen2024-tEER}; see also ~\cite[Section 2]{shim2024adcf}.

 The authors in~\cite{shim2024adcf} proposed \emph{architecture-agnostic detection cost function} (a-DCF) for performance assessment of SASV systems, extending cost-based assessment of conventional ASV systems~\cite{Doddington2000-NIST}.
 Different both from the conventional DCF~\cite{Doddington2000-NIST}---limited to binary classification---and the `tandem DCF' (t-DCF)~\cite{tdcf_kinnunen2020}---limited to particular cascaded ASV and CM fusion architecture---the a-DCF metric is applicable to SASV with any architecture that outputs a single detection score, $s_\text{sasv}$.
 The a-DCF measures the expected cost of decisions, formalized as